 Playa de la Zurriola, San Sebastian, Spain

 If you’re looking for more of an all-round surfing holiday packed with good food, authentic culture, nightlife and of course a spectacular beach, then you have to head for San Sebastian.
 Locally known as “Zurri”, this beach is situated between Mount Ulia and the river Urumea, next door to the world renowned Concha Bay.
 You’ll find fun for all levels here with a specially designated surf zone in the summer and consistent two-to-four foot waves.
 Bodyboarders are also welcome to gently ride the waves alongside swimmers, perfect if you’re holidaying with kids or teens.
 There’s a local surf club and four surf schools where you can rent boards and get some training too, so it’s an ideal choice if it’s your first time at a group surfing holiday.

 Grande Plage, Biarritz, France

-Team England were pulling out all the stops in the ISA World Surfing Games this year at this very beach.
+Team England pulled out all the stops in the ISA World Surfing Games 2017 at this very beach.
 There was a standout finish from Cornwall’s Ellie Turner making the quarter finals and the men’s team made it to round four.
 Head Coach Dave Renaud said “Our team’s performance has been outstanding; both in and out of the water our team have done our country proud.
 World surfing now knows that English surfing is a force to be reckoned with”.
 The team stayed at our very own Le Ruisseau just 15 minutes from the beach.
 “We loved it,” Dave says.
 “The pools were well used as part of recovery and to relax between the day’s competitions!”
 The beach itself is the most popular in Biarritz and receives five to seven-foot waves that under the right conditions form great hollow barrels.